Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 Meals: B, L, D.

 We start our day going up Palomani Pass at 16,600 feet, our highest pass.
 From the southern face of Ausangate, we will have a fantastic view of Santa Catalina peak.
 In these high mountains, we might see the giant condor soaring high in the blue skies and a variety of highland birds like coots, Andean geese, cacaraca, hawks, puna ibis as well as the marmot like vizcacha.
 These remote mountain areas are also refuges for the protected vicuña.
 We descend towards Pampacancha (14,900').
-We continue to Uchuy Finaya on the south side of Mount Ausangate and hike along the Jampamayo River valley, passing the remote village of Jampa.
+We continue to Uchuy Finaya on the south side of Mount Ausangate and hike along the Jampamayo River valley and camp before reaching the village of Jampa.
 The views are overwhelming with the glaciers and the snow-capped mountains surrounding us; Colque-Cruz (19,554') and Tres Picos (19,990').
-A short climb brings us to Jampa, our highest camp at 15,500 feet.

 Meals: B, L, D.

-Today we climb the Campa pass (16,400'), where we will be surrounded by spectacular views of glaciers and ice covered peaks.
+A short climb brings us to Jampa at 15,500 feet from where we continue our climb up to Campa Pass (16,400'), where we will be surrounded by spectacular views of glaciers and ice covered peaks.
 Looking down on our trail, we will see Lakes Comercocha and Caycocha.
 From the pass, we descend to Lake Minaparayoc.
 A moderate downhill takes us to the village of Pacchanta at 13,950 feet.
 We will enjoy a specially prepared traditional "pachamanca" dinner feast, prepared in an ancient Quechua method of cooking meat and vegetables underground with heated stones.
 We camp in Pacchanta for the night and enjoy the local hot springs.

 Overnight: Pacchanta Camp.